Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 - Unique vacation houses in Miami

-The problem with broad-match keywords is that you will have Google show your ad to all kinds of different searchers.
+The problem with broad-match keywords is that you will have Google show your ad to various searchers.

 These are often not necessarily interested in your offer because they are just browsers looking for information.